velodrome-finance/contracts/SPECIFICATION.md

 Velodrome V2 is immutable, just like V1.
 To allow improving the protocol, V2 factories are all upgradable.
-This means we can release new versions of factories for our pairs and gauges, and leave it up to the users to decide if they want to migrate their positions.
+This means we can release new versions of factories for our pools and gauges, and leave it up to the users to decide if they want to migrate their positions.

 ## AMM

-### Pair
+### Pool

 AMM constant-product implementation similar to Uniswap V2 liquidity pools.